A guide at hand

 Interpersonal relationships shift this year as students have a better sense of self.
 For VWS, changing to a new advisor helps students broaden their support and connection on campus.
 Connections with teachers are more natural for students that have been here one year and new students need this year to understand this community norm.
 Social dynamics shift this year, and both VWS and WSC students begin to have more interactions.
 Students continue to build and deepen relationships with teachers, becoming more comfortable with seeking support and guidance from faculty and peers in the Webb community.

 The second year is a natural extension of first-year skills.
 Better self-awareness and an increased ability to articulate personal values helps students to better understand their impact on the community.
 Advisors may need to support students by modeling ways to discuss individual ideals, as students are practicing these skills in every area of their life.

 Juniors take on formal, titled roles as leaders and a more demanding course load of advanced classes.
 Even juniors who do not have titled roles as leaders are expected to practice leadership roles in their interactions with their peers, with younger students and with adults.
-We must remember that they are learning what that role is at the same time that they are doing it.
+They are learning what that role is at the same time that they are doing it.
 In many departments, junior classes bring together VWS and WSC students for the first time.
 Students practice community building again, at a time when they are more conditioned to question and seek autonomy and at a time when they should be the most comfortable with their place in the school.
 Juniors have a higher ability to communicate with adults in a way that is regular and independent.
 Juniors start to set the tone of the place and become agents in community building.